 It won't turn an introvert into an extrovert, or someone who is risk-averse into a risk-taker.
 What it probably will do is make you feel a little bit more alert and a bit more confident, which may help you make a better first impression when you have to perform under pressure.

 *The impact on facial expression has on your mood has also been questioned recently, with one famous study, where participants who were forced into smiling by holding a pen in their mouth rated cartoons as funnier, recently failed to be replicated.
 An interesting long read on this replication issue is discussed brilliantly here.
 However, just because a forced smile does not make someone rate a cartoon as funnier, there seems to be a lot of research that does suggest that smiling can make someone feel a bit happier.
-You can read some of these studies here and here.
+You can read some of the research here.